Geoodees/AC1_3-Study/README.md

 3. Load index.html in Chrome or Firefox
 4. Make sure you have an internet connection

+There is some example data in the exampledata-folder.

 To keep on working or to test the study,

 1. Open the editor, https://labjs.felixhenninger.com/